Emotional Betrayal Trauma Recovery: An RN Reiki Master Explains the Gentle Ways That Genuinely Heal the Heart

 Professional Boundaries & When to Seek Additional Support

-• 988 Suicide & Crisis Lifeline (call or text 988) for mental health crisis or severe emotional distress
+• 988 Suicide & Crisis Lifeline β€” Call or text 988 (24/7)

 About the Author

-Dorian Lynn, RN is a Spiritual Emergency Response Specialist with twenty years of healthcare experience, Reiki Master expertise, and abilities as an Intuitive Mystic Healer.
-She provides spiritual support that integrates healthcare understanding with advanced energy healing, helping people navigate the emotional arc of betrayal trauma recovery with the gentleness and comprehensiveness that complete heart healing requires.
+Dorian Lynn, RN is a Registered Nurse with over twenty years of nursing experience, Reiki Master expertise, and the intuitive pattern recognition of an Intuitive Mystic Healer.
+She provides spiritual support and education for people navigating the emotional arc of betrayal trauma recovery β€” offering nursing-grounded guidance on the gentle practices that support genuine heart healing and the restoration of the capacity for authentic connection.

 More Posts